phamdinhduc795397/ModernCoordinator/README.md

-# Coordinator
+# ModernCoordinator

-A navigation frameword based on the Coordinator pattern and is a compact version from [XCoordinator](https://github.com/quickbirdstudios/XCoordinator).
+A lightweight navigation framework based on the Coordinator pattern and is a compact version from [XCoordinator](https://github.com/quickbirdstudios/XCoordinator).

 ## Example